103 Energy Management with IoT

 Energy-Efficient Buildings

-IoT technology is being used to create energy-efficient buildings that automatically adjust heating, cooling, and lighting based on occupancy and external conditions.
-These smart buildings use IoT sensors and systems to optimize energy consumption and reduce waste.
+IoT technology is being used to create energy-efficient buildings that automatically adjust heating, cooling, and lighting based on external conditions.
+These smart buildings use IoT sensors to optimize energy consumption and reduce waste.

 Renewable Energy Integration